MasonProtter/Bumper.jl/Docstrings.md

 function f(x::Vector{Int})
     # Set up a scope where memory may be allocated, and does not escape:
     @no_escape begin
-        # Allocate a `PtrArray` from StrideArraysCore.jl using memory from the default buffer.
+        # Allocate a `UnsafeArray` from UnsafeArrays.jl using memory from the default buffer.
         y = @alloc(Int, length(x))
         # Now do some stuff with that vector:
         y .= x .+ 1